 Reflection of the Gospel

 Check out the reflection from the Daily Word by Father Christian Heim.
-XII Sunday of Ordinary Time – “Who is this, to whom even the wind and the sea obey?”.
-(Mk 4, 35-41)read more
+XXX Sunday in Ordinary Time – “Courage!
+Get up, Jesus calls you”.
+(Mk 10,46-52)read more